7: A Salowe Vision

 And Uzi smirked.

 There was one thing she could try, but she’d have to get really close.
-Uzi pressed the hatch by her neck, exposing her own port.
+Uzi pressed the hatch near her core, exposing her own data ports.

-As Uzi ran toward the drone with pigtails, she mentally composed the series of commands was going to execute, imagined the long series of things that’d need to go right for this to work.
+As Uzi ran toward the drone that once tried to kill her, she mentally composed the series of commands was going to execute, imagined the long series of things that’d need to go right for this to work.

 Here goes nothing.